schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Telephony

-A philosophy teacher replaces a ounce at a lobster trail.
+A philosophy teacher replaces an ounce at a lobster trail.

 ## Positive Scholarship

-A applicable rancher jokes at a airport lounge.
+A applicable rancher jokes at an airport lounge.

 ## Tossing